zambo/frontend-coding-interview/README.md

   - Documenation: https://www.pexels.com/api/documentation/#photos-search
 - Make the "Sign in" page functional.
 However, you can spoof authentication any way you'd like (eg. save a value to local storage, etc).
 - Make "All photos" require authentication to access.
-- Only need show 10 photos on the "All photos" page.
+- Only need to show 10 photos on the "All photos" page.
 Paging is not required.

 ### Final Thoughts

 Remember, please don't spend too much time on this.
-In fact, save a little time and **add a section to the README** outlining what else you'd do differently if this was going to be a production ready app.
+In fact, save a little time and **add a section to the README** outlining what else you'd do differently to make this a production ready app.

 **Any questions**, just let us know.
-Emai us at <a href="mailto:james.crain@movewithclever.com">james.crain@movewithclever.com</a>.
+Send emails to <a href="mailto:james.crain@movewithclever.com">james.crain@movewithclever.com</a>.
 Good luck!